 These numbers are growing exponentially.

-The challenge is multifaceted, because the translation of clinical trial documents requires a high level of precision and accuracy compared to other types of documents.
+The challenge is multifaceted, because the translation of clinical trial documents requires a high level of precision and accuracy compared to other types of documents, even with language barriers.
 Language equivalents must be carefully chosen, and any cultural factors must be taken into account.
-Documents must be back translated in order to ensure that the original meaning has not been misconstrued, and translators must determine the closest language equivalents in cases where exact translations do not exist.
+Documents must be back translated in order to ensure that the original meaning has not been misconstrued, and translators must determine the closest language equivalents in cases where exact translations do not exist to traverse language barriers.
 This requires not only high proficiency in both the source and target languages, but also demands an understanding of the culture, a background in the field of clinical research, and familiarity with local regulatory procedures.

 Depending on country-specific requirements, certain regulatory documents must be translated into the official language of the host country.
 In some countries, such as China, all regulatory documents must be translated.
-In addition, patient materials such as informed consent forms must be provided in the patient’s native language.
-However, the issue of language is complicated by the fact that not all patients are proficient in their country’s official language.
+In addition, patient materials such as informed consent forms must be provided in the patient’s native language, no matter the language barriers.
+However, the issue of language barriers is complicated by the fact that not all patients are proficient in their country’s official language.
 Urbanization trends in many emerging countries have resulted in diverse patient populations with considerable linguistic and cultural differences from place to place, or even within single cities.

 Limited education among some patient populations in emerging countries poses an additional challenge.
 Thus, an assessment of patient demographics at a particular site must be performed to help ensure that the translated documents are effective and prevent delays in regulatory approval, particularly for such documents as informed consent forms.
-Linguistic validation and cultural adaptation are necessary as part of the translation process of any patient-related materials, despite the additional time and cost.
+Linguistic validation and cultural adaptation are necessary as part of the translation process of any patient-related materials, despite the additional time and cost to cross these language barriers.

 Among emerging regions dominant in clinical research, patient populations are commonly quite diverse.
 A look at the numerous emerging countries with exponential growth in clinical research clearly demonstrates the complexity of the situation.
 Often there are multiple translation requirements; in most cases, documents sub-mitted to regulatory authorities must be translated into the host country’s official language, and institutional review boards and ethics committees have specific translation requirements for patient-related materials.
 To further complicate the situation, in some countries, there is more than one official language.